18 Must-Try Restaurants in “The Old Pueblo”

 5. Dominick’s Real Italian

 Tucson is a bit lacking in terms of restaurants serving authentic Italian cuisine for a fair price in a nice setting.
-A great mid end choice is Dominick’s Real Italian, which despite a lackluster strip mall location, is a pretty great choice for quality Italian fare.
+A great mid end choice is Dominick’s Real Italian, which despite a lackluster strip mall location, is a pretty decent Italian find.
 You will be treated to a free order of the most tasty garlic knots as you scan the menu.
 These are indeed good enough to order a second round.